-- 4.3.2 For limited periods only, when full-time employees are on annual or other leave a part-time employee may work up to 37.5 hours per week.
-Such arrangements are to be in writing and agreed to by both parties. - 4.3.3 Any variation to the regular rostered hours of work shall be in accordance with Award provisions for full-time employees. - 4.3.4 Part-time employees shall be entitled to all entitlements on a pro rata basis (proportionate to the number of hours worked) for wages and employment conditions as specified in this Award for full-time employment for the same kind of work. - 4.3.5 All other conditions for part-time employment other than those specified above, shall be those that apply to full-time employment. - 4.3.6 An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with this Award.
-Where an employee and the employer agree, part-time employment may be converted to full-time and vice versa on a permanent basis or for a specified period of time.
-If such as employee transfers from full-time to part-time (or vice -versa) all accrued award and legislative entitlements shall be maintained.
+- 4.3.1 A part-time employee is defined as an employee, of lesser number of hours than constitute full-time employment under this Award, who works not less than 12 ordinary hours per week and less than 38 hours per week under this Award with a minimum payment of 4 hours per day with a regular number of ordinary hours per week.
+Part-time employees who work outside of their ordinary rostered hours are to be paid at overtime rates. - Any variations to work patterns for part-time employees are to be in accordance with Award provisions for full-time employees. - 4.3.2 Part-time employees are to be paid on a pro rata basis (proportionate to the number of hours worked) for wages and employment conditions as specified in this Award for full-time employees. - 4.3.3 All other conditions for part-time employment other than those specified above, shall be those that apply to fulltime employment.

+- 4.3.4 An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with this Award. - 4.3.5 Where an employee and the employer agree, part-time employment may be converted to full-time and vice versa on a permanent basis or for a specified period of time.
+If such as employee transfers from full-time to part-time (or vice versa) all accrued award and legislative entitlements shall be maintained.
 Following transfer to part-time employment accrual will occur in accordance with the provisions relevant to part-time employment.